RandomNameQ/Wuthering-Auras/README.en.md

 Buffs on characters.
 Echo and resonance cooldowns for all characters.
 Displaying ult, concert, and forte charge levels.

+The program does not interact with the game in any way - there will be no ban.

 Latest Version: 1.0.1
 All versions are available here.